fiskaltrust/getting-started/poscreators/README.md

 ### 1.3 Company data and cooperation agreement

 As soon as you have registered in the portal, a form for selecting your role will be displayed.
 Select the option " PosCreator " and sign our cooperation agreement by entering your name in the input field.
-If you are also a POS dealer, please select that role as well.
+If you are also a PosDealer, please select that role as well.

 By registering in the live fiskaltrust.Portal and digitally signing our cooperation agreement, you are now entitled to access our free support for setup questions and onboarding.
 You can reach our Support Team at <a href="mailto:support@fiskaltrust.de">support@fiskaltrust.de</a>.